-A Florafelt living wall qualifies directly for two LEED credits and helps gain an additional thirty points for additional benefits.
+Living walls can qualify for LEED credits and helps gain an additional thirty points for additional benefits.
 Credits are earned by adding the benefits below to your building project.

 Credit 3: Integrated Pest Management, Erosion Control, and Landscape Management Plan (1 point)

 - Landscape Waste Diversion: when pruning, all of the clippings are mulched, composted and diverted from entering the waste stream.

 - Reduction of Chemical Fertilizer: an OMRI (Organic Material Review Institute) certified organic fertilizer is used and only in minute amounts.